-Waiting times for an appointment are minimal, and patients receive a written medical report within 48 hours of their open MRI.
+Waiting times for an appointment are minimal, and a radiologist report is provided promptly after your open MRI scan.
 Medserena even offer patients the opportunity to visit the premises and see the scanner prior to their appointment to familiarise themselves with the equipment and have the procedure explained to them before deciding to go ahead.

 Advantages of an open MRI for Spinal Issues

 - Weight bearing views: Open MRI scans can also potentially pick-up problems missed or underestimated by conventional MRI scans as they use variPOSE a technique developed by Medserena to take scans of patients in natural weight-bearing positions: including sitting, standing, bending, and extending.
 This allows for a more accurate view of the effects of gravity on joints and soft tissue.
 Most scans at Medserena are done seated or standing to show the effects of gravity.
 The spine is exposed to a pressure five times greater when sitting rather than lying down, and so an open MRI scan may reveal problems either not visible or underestimated in the supine (lying flat) position in a conventional scanner.
 They can be particularly useful for picking up causes of spinal instability, including spinal fusion, as well as spondylolisthesis (a common condition where vertebrae in the back slip out of position).